adianliusie/usa_today_bot_2024/README.md

 The [chromedriver](https://googlechromelabs.github.io/chrome-for-testing/#stable) is used by selenium to control the bot.

 #### New Macs with M1 Chips
-For Mac with new chips (M1-M3), use the following [link](https://storage.googleapis.com/chrome-for-testing-public/126.0.6478.61/mac-arm64/chromedriver-mac-arm64.zip)
+For Mac with new chips (M1-M3), use the following [link](https://storage.googleapis.com/chrome-for-testing-public/137.0.7151.68/mac-arm64/chromedriver-mac-arm64.zip)

 The when the file is downloaded, open the .zip file on finder to unzip the file, then open terminal and run the following command
-OB

 ```
 cd ~/Downloads